ivaniskandar/shouko/README.md

 This app is mainly tested on the **Xperia 5 II** running **stock Android 11** firmware.
 Some features need specific hardware features to work, but other than that it should work properly on other devices.

-Prebuilt APK
+Download
 ----------

-Get it on the [latest release](https://github.com/ivaniskandar/shouko/releases/latest) page.
+Get the app on the [latest release page](https://github.com/ivaniskandar/shouko/releases/latest).

+Canary build to try new features/fixes is also available [here](https://github.com/ivaniskandar/shouko/actions/workflows/android-master.yml), but any issue reported with this build will not be accepted.

 Build it yourself
 ----------